luxfi/cli/cmd/commands.md

 - [`import`](#lux-blockchain-upgrade-import): Import the upgrade bytes file into the local environment
 - [`print`](#lux-blockchain-upgrade-print): Print the upgrade.json file content
 - [`vm`](#lux-blockchain-upgrade-vm): The blockchain upgrade vm command enables the user to upgrade their Blockchain's VM binary.
-The command can upgrade both local Blockchains and publicly deployed Blockchains on Fuji and Mainnet.
+The command can upgrade both local Blockchains and publicly deployed Blockchains on Testnet and Mainnet.

 The command walks the user through an interactive wizard.
 The user can skip the wizard by providing command line flags.